Ender Lilies: Quietus of the Knights: Gameplay

 Ender Lilies uses 2-dimensional side-scrolling gameplay.
 The player assumes control of Lily from a third-person perspective.
 The title is heavy on combat, puzzle-solving, and item collecting in a lost kingdom which the player must explore and uncover the mystery of as the game progresses.

-Rather than wielding weaponry herself, Lily purifies the spirits of deceased knights, whose grateful souls join her in her quest; doing the fighting for her.
+Rather than wielding weaponry herself, Lily purifies the spirits of deceased knights, whose grateful souls join her in her quest, doing the fighting for her.
 The player starts with the spirit of a swordsman, who can unleash swift sword slashes around a small field, both above and below her.
 Defeating enemies will gain the player experience points.
-Special opponents can broaden the player's repertoire by discovering and defeating them, granting newfangled abilities on the basis of their chosen offensive.
+Special opponents can broaden the player's repertoire by discovering and defeating them, granting new abilities on the basis of their chosen offensive.
 The combat has the player equipping three different spirits, each of which is unique in their ability.
 The player can be equipped with two different loadouts and can switch seamlessly between them.
 Skills are not unlimited, however, and when they run out the player either needs to find a red flower or a place to rest.
 Players can synergize their skills with the relics that they find scattered over the world.
 To equip more relics, players will need to find Chains of Sorcery.
 There are multiple other upgrades that players might find scattered throughout the world, but blights are needed to enhance their skills, which will make them stronger and more potent.
 The main attack skill, helmed by the Umbral Knight, utilizes ancient souls, which are rare materials uncollectable in the alpha stage.
 Amulet fragments will increase maximum health points.
 The player can use the power of praying to restore their health, and can only pray three times before needing to rest.
 White flowers will restore one prayer.
 To upgrade the potency of Lily's prayers, players will need to find white priestesses.

 There are also three different endings.